Dispatch Review: When Saving the City Means Managing Misfit Heroes

 “We joke, we laugh, we suppress our trauma.”

-It’s a witty line that sums up the entire game.
-Underneath its bright comic-book visuals, Dispatch explores what it means to be human in a world full of gods and monsters.
+It's a punchy line that encapsulates the game as a whole.
+Beneath its visceral comic-book aesthetics, Dispatch probes the essence of humanity in a world full of gods and monsters.

 Visuals and Art Direction